MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/vm/vminsights-log-query.md

 Ports on a machine that actively accept incoming traffic or could potentially accept traffic, but are idle during the reporting time window, are written to the *VMBoundPort* table.

-Every record in *VMBoundPort* is identified by the following fields:
+The following fields identify every record in *VMBoundPort*:

 | Property | Description                                                                          |
 |:---------|:-------------------------------------------------------------------------------------|